i-am-tom/dagmore/README.md

 Dagmore is a DSL for constructing heterogenous computations representable as [DAGs](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
-It bears a _lot_ of similarity to [Dagless](https://github.com/i-am-tom/dagless), its spiritual older brother, bug uses rank-2 polymorphism to provide similar guarantees _without the compile-time overhead_ or `IxMonad`/`do-notation` trickery!
+It bears a _lot_ of similarity to [Dagless](https://github.com/i-am-tom/dagless), its spiritual older brother, but uses rank-2 polymorphism to provide similar guarantees _without the compile-time overhead_ or `IxMonad`/`do-notation` trickery!

 ---